machanism-org/machai/ghostwriter/src/site/markdown/act.md

 java -jar gw.jar "glob:**/*.md" -m OpenAI:gpt-5.1 -a "task Please rewrite these docs for end users"
 ```

-If you omit the act name (or pass an empty act), Ghostwriter uses `help`.
+If you omit the act name (or pass an empty act), Ghostwriter uses the `help` act.

 ## Built-in acts (`src/main/resources/acts`)

 ### assembly

-Uses library recommendations (Bindex) to help implement a task.
+Purpose: Implements your task using recommended third-party libraries.

-Use it when you want Ghostwriter to select and apply third-party libraries instead of building everything from scratch (for example: “pick the best logging library”, “integrate an HTTP client”, etc.).
+Use it when you want Ghostwriter to pick suitable libraries (via Bindex metadata) and build your solution using those libraries instead of writing everything from scratch.
+This act is interactive (`gw.interactive = true`) and is designed to ask for missing information when needed.

 ### code-doc

-Adds or updates documentation comments in source code.
+Purpose: Adds or updates documentation comments inside code (for example Javadoc or docstrings).

-Use it when you want better in-code documentation (Javadoc/docstrings/XML comments) without changing program behavior.
+Use it when you want clearer in-code documentation without changing program behavior.

 ### commit

-Groups local changes and helps commit them using version control commands.
+Purpose: Helps analyze local changes and perform version control commits.

-Use it when you want an automated workflow for staging and committing changes with sensible commit messages.
+Use it when you want Ghostwriter to group changes into logical commits, generate commit messages, and run the required VCS commands.

 ### grype-fix

-Fixes dependency vulnerabilities reported by Grype by updating dependencies, rebuilding, and documenting the changes.
+Purpose: Fixes dependency vulnerabilities reported by Grype.

-Use it when you have Grype results (or can run Syft + Grype) and want a streamlined dependency remediation workflow.
+Use it when you can run Syft + Grype and want Ghostwriter to update vulnerable dependencies, verify the build, and document each change.

 ### help

-Explains what acts are, lists available acts, and helps interpret act configuration and inheritance.
+Purpose: Explains acts and provides help for listing, understanding, and troubleshooting act configuration.

-Use it when you are new to acts or want to understand how a particular act is configured.
+Use it when you are new to acts, or when you want to understand how a specific act behaves (including inheritance and key properties).

 ### release-notes

-Generates release notes from git commit history and writes them into `src/changes/changes.xml` using the Maven Changes schema.
+Purpose: Generates release notes from git history and writes them to `src/changes/changes.xml` in Maven Changes format.

-Use it when preparing a release and you want consistent, structured release notes recorded in the standard Maven changes format.
+Use it when preparing a release and you want structured release notes recorded in the standard Maven changes file.

 ### sonar-fix

-Fixes issues reported by SonarQube (typically from a JSON report), with strict rules around if and how `@SuppressWarnings` may be used.
+Purpose: Fixes issues reported by SonarQube (from a JSON report or API response), with strict rules for when and how `@SuppressWarnings` may be used.

-Use it when you have a SonarQube report/API available and want targeted code fixes aligned with SonarQube rules.
+Use it when you have SonarQube access and want targeted fixes aligned with Sonar rules and auditing requirements.

 ### task

-A minimal, general-purpose template.
+Purpose: A minimal, general-purpose act template.

 Use it for one-off requests where you want Ghostwriter to apply your instructions to the project.
+This act is interactive (`gw.interactive = true`).

 ### unit-tests

-Generates and improves unit tests using the project’s build and coverage tooling (for example Maven + JaCoCo).
+Purpose: Generates and improves unit tests to increase coverage.

-Use it when you want higher test coverage and new or improved tests added to the project.
+Use it when you want Ghostwriter to build the project, measure coverage (JaCoCo), and add/update tests until the coverage target is reached.